zicklag/docs-1/self-hosted/quickstart.md

+---
+description:
+  If you're looking for the fastest way to get up-and-running with Directus, this guide will walk you through getting things installed, configured, and modeled.
+readTime: 5 min read
+---

 # Quickstart Guide

 > If you're looking for the fastest way to get up-and-running with Directus, this guide will walk you through getting